The Deadlines: History

-After their performance at TomFest, audience members expressed that they wanted the band to be signed, chanting "Somebody sign these guys!".
-Almost immediately, they were offered a recording contract by Tooth & Nail Records and became the first, and (as of 2006) only horror punk band in the label's history.
-Two months later, the band recorded their debut album for Tooth & Nail, The Death and Life of..., at the Robert Lang Studios, which had become well known in the 1990s as the place where Nirvana had made their last studio album.
+During their performance at TomFest, Gabriel Wilson shouted, "Somebody sign these guys!."
+Almost immediately, they were offered a recording contract by Tooth & Nail Records and became the first and, as of 2006, only horror punk band in the label's history.
+Two months later, the band recorded their debut album for Tooth & Nail, The Death and Life of... at the Robert Lang Studios which had become well known in the 1990s as the place where Nirvana had made their last studio album.
 Soon after recording their first album, Jones left the band and was replaced by Thomas Demise.
-The album had not yet been released when Jones left, so Demise was listed as the band's bassist on the full-length; Jones was given credit (as Spencer Spooks) in the album's liner notes.
+The album had not yet been released when Jones left, so Demise was listed as the band's bassist on the full-length, while Jones was given credit (as Spencer Spooks) in the album's liner notes.
 Meanwhile, the band started touring more and more of the United States.

 The band's lyrics mixed topics regarding death, gore and general horror movie fare with a basis in Christian themes.
-In live performances and photos, the band members wore old suits and pale makeup, intending to appear that they had recently escaped from coffins.
-The band's live shows featured blood spitting, fire breathing, and knife wielding extras, which set them apart from other bands in the Pacific Northwest.
+In live performances and photos, the band members wore old suits and pale makeup intending to appear that they had recently escaped from coffins.
+The band's live shows featured blood, spitting, fire breathing and knife wielding extras, which set them apart from other bands in the Pacific Northwest.